Chandler Assault Lawyers

 Fortunately, there are many legal defenses available in Chandler to the person who is charged with assault.
 An experienced attorney who is familiar with all aspects of self-defense, mistake of fact, and other legal defenses could be the difference between incarceration and exoneration.

-If you have been charged with any type of assault crime that resulted from a self-defense-related matter in Chandler, contact the Attorneys For Freedom or call our office at 480-755-7110 to schedule a Strategy Session.
+If you have been charged with any type of assault crime in Chandler contact the Attorneys for Freedom or call our office at 480-755-7110 to schedule a Strategy Session.
 Our experienced team of criminal defense assault lawyers are familiar with all aspects of self-defense, mistake of fact, and other legal defenses that could be the difference between incarceration and exoneration.

 Arizona Office Address: